-Anorexia is an eating disorder .
+Anorexia is an eating disorder.
 It occurs when a person's obsession with diet and exercise leads to extreme weight loss.
+Sometimes laxatives, diuretics, or self-induced vomiting will be used to lose weight.
 The disorder is considered if a person refuses to maintain a body weight at or above 85% of their ideal body weight.
-It can be fatal.
+Anorexia can be fatal.

 Symptoms may include:

 Anorexia often leads to a number of serious medical problems including:

 You will be asked about your symptoms and medical history.
 A physical exam and psychological evaluation will be done.

 Other tests may include:

 The goal of treatment is to return to and maintain a healthy weight.
 A healthy weight is above 85% of your ideal weight.
 To achieve this, the intake of calories is gradually increased.
 This can be accomplished through a number of interventions, including the following:

 A dietitian may be consulted to help you learn more about the components of a healthy diet.
 The dietitian will also talk to you about reasonable weight and calorie goals.

 Therapy can help address harmful thought patterns, improve eating behavior, and increase self-esteem.
 There are many different types of therapy.
 Work with your doctor and therapists to determine which therapy may be best for you.
 You may use more than 1 therapy or try different therapies before you find one that works best for you.
 Some therapy options include:

 In some cases, people with anorexia benefit from a combination of psychotherapy and antidepressant medication.
 In particular, selective serotonin reuptake inhibitors (SSRIs) are used.
 Used alone, antidepressant therapy is not an effective treatment for anorexia.